pinecone-io/pinecone-ts-client/README.md

 await index.fetch(['1']);
 ```

 The first argument is the name of the index you are targeting.
 There's an optional second argument for providing an
 index host override.
 Providing this second argument allows you to bypass the SDK's default behavior of resolving
 your index host via the provided index name.
-You can find your index host in the [Pinecone console](https://app.pinecone.io).
+You can find your index host in the [Pinecone console](https://app.pinecone.io), or by using the `describeIndex` or `listIndexes` operations.

 ```typescript
 import { Pinecone } from '@pinecone-database/pinecone';